Lewis-Cyber-Defense/pilots-handbook/defensive-security/linux-system-administration/security-checklist.md

 Additionally, when hardening multiple machines, complete step one and two on each machine first before moving onto the next steps.
 ## 1. Disable any network connections
+Note that iptables rules do not persist on reboot.
+Either install the `iptables-persistent` package or restore rules with `iptables-restore < /etc/iptables/rules`
 ```bash
 # Set variables
 IPTABLES=/sbin/iptables